The Best Online MSN/MBA Dual Degree Programs

 Program Curriculum

-Reviewing a program’s curriculum allows you to determine if it offers courses that will help you meet your goals.
-While core courses may be similar from one school to the next, some may offer electives or other opportunities that interest you.
+Review each program’s curriculum to determine if it offers courses that will help you meet your goals.
+While core courses may be similar, pay attention to electives and clinical opportunities that interest you.

 Clinical Experience

-All MSN/MBA programs require their students to complete a clinical rotation; however, the specifics of the experience may differ.
-To make sure you can meet the requirements, be sure to identify the length of the school’s clinical requirement, when it needs to be completed, and whether or not you need to find your own placement.
+Online MSN/MBA programs require students to complete clinical requirements, but these vary by program and specialty.
+Check the length of the school’s clinical requirement, including when to complete it and whether you need to find your placement.

 Accreditation